skip to Main Content

 Chongjia Chen, MD

-Dr. Chongjia Chen is a second-year fellow in Allergy and Immunology at Brigham and Women’s Hospital.
+Dr. Chongjia Chen is a third-year fellow in Allergy and Immunology at Brigham and Women’s Hospital.
 Dr. Chen graduated cum laude from Harvard College with an A.B. in Human Evolutionary Biology.
 She completed her medical degree at her state medical school, the University of Alabama at Birmingham, and trained in internal medicine at Boston Medical Center.
 In the Laidlaw Lab, she is studying the effects of interleukin-4 receptor alpha (IL-4Rα) blockade in the tissues of patients with aspirin-exacerbated respiratory disease (AERD).
 Outside of the lab, Dr. Chen’s clinical interests are chronic rhinosinusitis, asthma, environmental allergies, atopic dermatitis, and chronic urticaria.

 Laura Cho